aspose-html/Aspose.HTML-Documentation/content/net/web-scraping/_index.md

 **Web scraping**, also known as **web harvesting**, **data scraping**, **web data extraction** or **web crawling**, is used to extract data from websites. **Web scraping software** will help you to automate the process of extracting data based on your requirements.
 However, configuring web scraping software sometimes is a challenging task.
 Using *Aspose.HTML* class library, you can easily create your own application since our API provides a powerful toolset to analyze and collect information from HTML documents.
 An important part of every scraper is the data selectors that are used to find the data you want to extract from the HTML file - usually, XPath, CSS selectors, or both.

 Web Scraping section describes how to inspect, capture and extract data from the web pages automatically using Aspose.HTML for .NET.

 - [HTML Navigation](/html/net/web-scraping/html-navigation/) - In this article, you learn how to perform a detailed inspection of the HTML document and its elements using the API, about custom filters usage for iterating over the document elements, and how to navigate over the document by using CSS Selector or XPath.
 - [Download Website](/html/net/download-website/) - This article shows you how to download website from URL in C# and customize the downloading process - download entire website or download web page.
+- [Download Images From Website](/html/net/download-images-from-website/) - In this article, we will look at how to download various types of images from websites using Aspose.HTML for .NET API.
 - [Download SVG From Website](/html/net/download-svg-from-website/) - In this article, you learn how to download SVG from website.
 Consider C# examples to automate downloading inline and external SVG from any website.

 {{% alert color="primary" %}}